banderson623/banjo/README.md

 - TailwindCSS
 - Websockets and socket.io

+Thans to Josh Laincz (@zohf) for his great icon!

 ## Using this app.

 1. Download the DMG from the [releases](https://github.com/banderson623/banjo/releases).
-2. Open the app, add your [banjo-server](https://github.com/banderson623/banjo-server) address
+1. Open the app, add your [banjo-server](https://github.com/banderson623/banjo-server) address
+1. Update your name
+1. Head to your favorite room

 ## Development